Tax guide

 Why this guide matters for AY 2026-27

-AY 2026-27 is a transition-heavy filing season.
-Taxpayers are seeing references to the Income Tax Act, 2025 and Tax Year terminology, while returns for FY 2025-26 income continue to be filed for AY 2026-27 under the Income Tax Act, 1961 framework.
-That creates a practical risk: users may mix the filing year, payment law, ITR form, and document trail.
+AY 2026-27 is an unusually transition-heavy season.
+Taxpayers are encountering references to the Income-tax Act, 2025 and Tax Year terminology, while returns for FY 2025-26 income continue to be filed for AY 2026-27 under the Income Tax Act, 1961 framework.
+That overlap creates a real risk of mixing the filing year, the applicable payment law, the ITR form, and the document trail.

-The safer approach is to treat filing as a reconciliation project.
-The return should explain income, deductions, tax paid, tax deducted, refund or demand, and disclosures with documents.
-A portal prefill is useful, but it is not a final answer.
-A calculator estimate is useful, but it is not the return.
-A social-media answer can help identify the issue, but it cannot replace the taxpayer's Form 16, AIS, Form 26AS, broker report, business books, or foreign asset statement.
+The safer approach is to treat filing as a reconciliation exercise.
+Your return should explain every head of income, the deductions claimed, the tax paid or deducted, any refund or demand, and the disclosure schedules — all backed by documents.
+A portal prefill is a useful starting point, not a final answer.
+A calculator estimate helps you sense-check but cannot replace your actual Form 16, AIS, Form 26AS, broker report, business books, or foreign asset statement.

 The AY 2026-27 filing workflow

-• List every income head: salary, house property, capital gains, business or profession, other sources, foreign income, and exempt income.
+• List every income head that applies: salary, house property, capital gains, business or profession, other sources, foreign income, and exempt income.

-• Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before final computation.
+• Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before finalising any computation.

-• Choose the ITR form after checking exclusions, not before.
+• Choose the ITR form only after checking the form exclusions — not before.

-• Compare old and new regimes where the taxpayer has salary, deductions, HRA, home-loan interest, or business/profession constraints.
+• Where the taxpayer has salary, deductions, HRA, home-loan interest, or business constraints, compare old and new regimes explicitly.

 Official position to keep in mind

 Capital gains and business or profession income must be classified under the correct income head and reported in a form that supports the required schedule.
-ITR-2 generally excludes business income, while ITR-3 covers business or profession income.
+ITR-2 covers non-business taxpayers, while ITR-3 is needed where business or profession income is present.

 ReferenceLink